demisto/content/Packs/Gmail/Integrations/Gmail/README.md

 ### Prerequisites

-There are several procedures you have to perform in Google before configuring the integration on Demisto.
+There are several procedures you have to perform in Google before configuring the integration on Cortex XSOAR.

 * [Get a New Private Key](#get-a-new-private-key)
 * [Delegate Domain-wide Authority to Your Service Account](#delegate-domain-wide-authority-to-your-service-account)